alphagov/ckanext-datagovuk/docs/migration_runsheet.md

-  exit # Clear your environment variables and flush bash history to disk bytemark $ vi ~/.bash_history # remove your secrets
+  exit # Clear your environment variables and flush bash history to disk bytemark $ vi ~/.bash_history # remove your secrets aws console:
+  Check the box next to the `legacy` directory and click Actions -> Make public.
+This will take a few minutes.